 Like Queen Bey once sang: “Who run the world?
 Girls!”
-Especially in medicine now that women officially outnumber men in the field.
+Especially in health care now that women officially outnumber men in the field.
 Why did it take so long for females to begin their climb to the top of the medical industry, you ask?
 Great question!

-Lucky for all the young women new to the market, there have already been many influential females who came before you who have already started to pave the way to success so you can have more medical career options than ever before.
+Lucky for all the young women new to the market, there have already been many influential females who came before you who have already started to pave the way to success so you can have more health care career options than ever before.
 And they have something to say.
-These are ten insights from successful women in healthcare:
+These are 10 insights from successful women in health care.

 Through vigorous research and studies, we’ve learned that Imposter Syndrome is real and many females are familiar with it.
 Kate Thomas, Vice-Dean of Birmingham Medical School, Dr. Anthea Mowat, elected Chair of the British Medical Association (BMA), and Yvonne Sawbridge, senior fellow at the Health Services Management Centre, all agree they’ve experienced Imposter Syndrome during their careers.